OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_uibehaviours.md

 ---
 title: User Interface Behaviours
 keywords: javascript lowcode web app development user interface
-summary: "Find all you need to know about our (Javascript) user inferface behaviours and how you can design awesome user experiences for your web app users."
+summary: "Find all you need to know about our (Javascript) user interface behaviours and how you can design awesome user experiences for your web app users."
 sidebar: omnia3_sidebar
 permalink: omnia3_modeler_uibehaviours.html
 folder: omnia3